the-non-binary-tree/2d-web-tic-tac-toe/README.md

 ### Goal 2.
 Algorithm
 - MiniMax algorithm
-- Inheritent algorithm:
+- Genetic algorithm:
-  - Time complexity grows significantly at 4-dimensioned 25-sized board
+  - Time complexity grows significantly when increase number of dimensions and edge length
+  - The algorithm takes significantly more cycles to reach a conlusion when the board grows past 4 dimensions
   - Descendent algorithms cannot accumulate enough wins to replace ancestor algorithms

 - With the goal of making the game playable on board dynamic in both size and dimension,